 - Would you need to return to work in order to meet living costs?

-- If you have children who would look after them if you returned to work?
+- Who would look after the children if you returned to work?

 - Could you afford expensive childcare/nursery fees?